• Skip to primary navigation

 Cut the ends off of each garlic clove and smash them with the side of your knife blade.

-Add about ¼ cup or 6-8 fresh thyme stems, ½ Tbsp black peppercorns (whole), 2 bay leaves, 6-8 cloves of smashed garlic, and ¼ teaspoon of sea salt.
+Add about ¼ cup or 6-8 fresh thyme stems, ½ tablespoon black peppercorns (whole), 2 bay leaves, 6-8 cloves of smashed garlic, and ¼ teaspoon of sea salt.
 Stir and bring to a simmer.
 You don't want the cream to boil, so, when you start to see steam and little bubbles breaking through the surface, turn the heat off and give it a stir.
 Then, just let it sit and steep.

 putting spices into cream